Kac1509/ZebrafishClassifier/README.md

 - InceptionV3 CNN with one hidden layer

 ### Main Program
 The main program is run.py().
-Executing this program will train our best image classifier using training data from the 'DataStraightened.zip' file.
+Executing this program will train our best image classifier model using training data from the 'DataStraightened.zip' file.
 After training the model, the program will predict the genotypes of the images placed in the Predictions folder.
 In this case, this represents our test data.